ansys/pre-commit-hooks/doc/source/getting-started/technical-review/index.rst

 - The ``AUTHORS``, ``CODE_OF_CONDUCT.md``, ``CONTRIBUTING.md``, ``CONTRIBUTORS.md``, ``LICENSE``,
   ``README.{rst|md}``, and ``.github/dependabot.yml`` files exist.

-If any of the files are missing, the hook will fail and add the missing files to the repository using `jinja templates <https://github.com/ansys/pre-commit-hooks/tree/main/src/ansys/pre_commit_hooks/templates>`_.
+If any of the files are missing, the hook fails and add the missing files to the repository using `jinja templates <https://github.com/ansys/pre-commit-hooks/tree/main/src/ansys/pre_commit_hooks/templates>`_.

-If any of the directories are missing, the hook will fail and add the missing directories to the repository.
+If any of the directories are missing, the hook fails and add the missing directories to the repository.

 To get started, add the hook to your ``.pre-commit-config.yaml`` file: